In this two-part series, you’ll discover the four simple strategies to get you focused & moving.

-When at my desk, it’s ambience sounds, a lit candle, next to a window, hot tea in a china pot, with a china teacup and saucer that clinks when I set it down.
-When at a coffee shop or other location, it’s ambience through earbuds, near a window, and hot tea in my own pretty travel mug.
-I put my phone out of sight, close all superfluous windows and tabs on the computer, and through the magic of conditioned response I’m transported to the land of focus.
+When at my desk, it’s ambiance sounds, a lit candle, next to a window, hot tea in a china pot, with a china teacup and saucer that clinks when I set it down.
+When at a coffee shop or other location, it’s ambiance through earbuds, near a window, and hot tea in my own pretty travel mug.
+I put my phone out of sight, close all superfluous windows and tabs on the computer, and through the magic of conditioned response, I’m transported to the land of focus.

 Strategy #2: Beat the Clock